-12 Tips to Boost Your Metabolism and Lose Weight
+12 Tips to Boost Your Metabolism

 We all understand theoretically that in order to lose weight, we need to burn more calories than we take in.
 But most of us tend to focus on what we eat and forget that what happens after we eat is just as important.
 Our metabolism is the process by which our bodies convert our food into energy, and a healthy, efficient metabolism plays a key role in fast weight loss.
 Although some people are “blessed” with a more efficient metabolism than others, envying them will not change the number on the scale.
 The good news is that there are things you can do, and eat, to help boost your metabolism and lose weight.
 Here are 12:

-1. Eat enough food to speed up your metabolism
+1. Eat enough food

 Even though it would make sense that the less you eat, the more weight you lose, this way of thinking can work against you.
 Eating too little can actually slow your metabolism.